The Four Seasons (Poussin): Autumn

 suggest that this might have been the last painting of the set to be completed.
-The lush vegetation of Spring is replaced by Stoney ground with small clumps of grass.
+The lush vegetation of Spring is replaced by stony ground with small clumps of grass.
 Only the apple tree in the center bears fruit; the leaves are already beginning to fall from the two small trees on the left.
 Long shadows are cast by the evening sun, whose fading light catches a town nestling under a mountain in the distance and buildings perched on a rocky ledge to the right.
 The observer's eye is gently directed towards the central figures of the two Israelite spies by the lines of clouds and cliffs beneath them.
 As related in the Book of Numbers, they need a pole to carry the enormous grapes; one of the spies holds a branch of oranges as large as melons.
 In the middle ground are a fisherman and a woman with a basket of fruit on her head.

 In the central bas-relief composition, Poussin has used elements from an allegorical engraving from 1607 by Hieronymus Wierix for the classical figures of the two men with grapes.
 In Poussin's painting, a woman can be seen gathering fruit on a ladder leaning against the tree, with the ladder appearing to rise out of the grapes.
 In the original the body of Christ rises from the grapes.
 This has suggested an iconographic interpretation of the apple tree as the Tree of Life – the heavenly rewards promised in paradise after salvation.